eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 This xml includes one profile for a publisher (data writer) and one profile for a subscriber (data reader), and sets them to exclusive ownership, and ownership strength of value 10 for the publisher.
 This will be applied to the Publisher 1 and to the Subscriber.
-We need anoher profile in a separate file to assign a different ownership strength to the Publisher 2:
+We need another profile in a separate file to assign a different ownership strength to the Publisher 2:

 .. code-block:: bash